monsoonmaelstrom/book2/book2.md

 I remember what was happening.
 I remember everything.
 I remember Iverson fighting against me, and the distant feel of the water as we hit it.
 I remember seeing Liam before that, and the relief I felt at that, even though I *knew* he was still okay before that.

 I *remember* everything, but I don’t *know* anything.
 I don’t know how I got here, and I don’t know how to get out.
-I don’t even know where here is.
+I don’t even know where ‘here’ is.
 I don’t know what happened to Iverson when I entered this nothing, and I don’t know what happened to me either.

 There’s no magic here, and I don’t know if that’s *because* there’s no magic here, the way there’s no temperature, no ground, and no sky or if it’s because I broke myself with what I did.
 I can’t even feel the magic binding me to Liam, which has been omnipresent since its inception.